 What to do if you're concerned

 Customers due to travel to the affected areas should monitor the World Health Organisation website for further updates and advice.

-Whilst the symptoms of the Zika Virus are usually mild, customers are recommended to take the normal precautionary measures to avoid mosquito bites.
+While symptoms of the Zika virus are usually mild, we recommend you take the normal precautionary measures to avoid mosquito bites.

-Customers planning to become pregnant should discuss travel plans with a healthcare provider to assess the risk of infection and receive advice on mosquito bite avoidance measures.
-This advice will include information on when you can conceive when returning from an affected area, and is short term if not infected.
+If you're concerned about a future holiday booking please call us so we can support you.
+You should also discuss your travel plans with a healthcare provider to assess the risk of infection and receive advice on avoiding mosquito bites.
+This advice will include information on when you can conceive when returning from an affected area, which is not too long it not infected.

 India - new passport rules